Omid Popalzay: Youth

 Before joining Achilles '29 in 2015 Omid Popalzay played in the youth of SV Estria and N.E.C./FC Oss.

 Career

 Achilles '29

 He signed in July 2015 his first professional contract for Achilles '29.
 He was signed to play for the second team of Achilles '29 but was given a change for the first team after he impressed.
 On 11 September 2015 he made his debut for Achilles '29 against Sparta Rotterdam.
 He scored his first goal in a 2–1 win against FC Den Bosch.
-One week after the win against FC Den Bosch he scored another goal and made an assist against Jong PSV with the end result being a 3–2 win for Achilles '29.
+One week after the win against FC Den Bosch he scored another goal and made an assist against Jong PSV with the result being a 3–2 win for Achilles '29.

 Australia and Belgium

-In the beginning of 2019, Popalzay moved abroad to Australia and joined Adelaide Comets FC.
+In the beginning of 2019, Popalzay moved abroad to Australia and joined Adelaide Comets.
 In May 2019, he left the club to join Belgian club Sint-Eloois-Winkel.